 Creating long-term job growth in Michigan is my top priority in Congress. - Tim

-In my conversations with constituents and employers, it is clear that too many policies coming out of Washington are making it difficult for Michigan’s businesses to grow and hire new employees.
-While some government regulations are important, excessive federal regulation stifles our nations’ job creators by creating an uncertain business climate.
-In addition, a complex and unfair tax system is constantly trying to raise taxes on small employers, affecting their bottom line and ability to grow.
+In my conversations with constituents and employers, it is clear that too many policies coming out of Washington make it difficult for Michigan’s businesses to grow and hire new employees.

 Reduce Tax Burden

 In the 115th Congress, I voted to overhaul our broken tax code and pass H.R.
 1, the Tax Cuts and Jobs Act, which was signed into law by President Trump.
 The sweeping tax reform legislation was the first major overhaul of the tax code in more than 30 years and delivers historic tax relief for workers, families and job creators in Michigan.
 This reform puts more money into the pockets of hard-working families, creates more jobs at higher wages, and gets our economy growing again.
 Under the new tax code, the typical family of four earning the median family income of $73,000 receives a tax cut of $2,059.
 Click here to watch my remarks on the House floor in support of H.R.
 1, and visit my tax reform page to learn more about how this law allows people to keep more of their hard-earned money while advancing economic growth and opportunity.

 Expand Education and Workforce Development Opportunities